 Constitution Revisions or Organization Name Changes:

 Revisions and/or changes to any part of the constitution must be submitted to SAO for review and approval.
-This also includes changing of an organization’s name.
+You may not change the organization name without approval from SAO.

 An organization will revise and vote on the change to the organization constitution.
 The revised constitution must then be emailed or delivered to the SAO office for review.
-Once approved, a final copy will be submitted (in print form) with the signatures of the advisor and president.
+Once approved, a final copy will be submitted with the signatures of the advisor and president.
 SAO staff will change the organization name (if applicable) and replace the original constitution with the newly approved version in the organization’s documents stored on BoilerLink.
-The paper copy will be kept in the organization file in the SAO office.
+An electronic copy will be kept on file with the SAO office.